MrJohn2014/Vuejs-Weather-App/README.md

 ## Modify or add API Key

-Apply API key at https://openweathermap.org/api <br>
+Get API key at https://openweathermap.org/api <br>
 Then modify the App.vue at line 70 where "APPID = ur apikey"

 ## Sample result